dfannin/iotdistance/README.md

 the ESP201 module, as well as dual power supply, and 5v to 3.3v level shifting for the Ultrasonic module.

+The device software also includes Over-The-Air (OTA) firmware updates.
+Install the `php` script (tools/esp8266 directory) to an Apache server, and copy the desired .ino.bin file, and update the script to include the device MAC address and firmware name.
+You can then use the '/distance/updatefirmware' api query to load the new firmware and reboot automatically.

 ## Features